jkenyon/inside_source/README.md

 Access the src folder and edit whatever you need to.
 Save as usual.
 Most of it is in the components section.

 If everything works:
 * Run 'yarn build' from the inside-idaho-search-app home directory (should have a yarn.lock file).
-* It may take a second the first time to install the necessary libraries, located at github.com/uidaholib/inside-idaho-lib
+* It may take a second the first time to install the necessary libraries, located at github.com/uidaholib/inside-idaho-lib.
+* Go repeat the update section above.